 Following completion of the Programs Subcommittee selection process, AND concurrence by Chapter representatives, notification must be made to both those not selected as well as to those selected.
-The Programs Subcommittee will coordinate with the CM Credit Management Contractor byCoordinator by providing the numbers and names of those submissions both selected and not selected.
-Separate notices will be sent to the moderators by the CM CoordinatorCredit Management Contractor.
-This communication can be done through the online within the Ssession pProposal programsystem online.
+The Programs Subcommittee will coordinate with the CM Coordinator by providing the numbers and names of those submissions both selected and not selected.
+Separate notices will be sent to the moderators by the CM Coordinator.
+This communication can be done through the online session proposal program.